gpskwlkr/ova/README.md

 | ova help | no options | Provide description for all the commands |

 Note that `ova help` could be executed per subcommand as well, like `ova add help` which provides a description for chosen subcommand.

+# Dependencies

+`ova` depends on `xclip` or `wl-copy` to use system-wide clipboard.

+- Linux X11 - `xclip` should be installed
+- Linux Wayland - `wl-copy` should be installed

+Windows & Mac OS does not require any additional setup as they use `powershell` :persevere: and `osascript` respectively.

 # Install